-Besides this important aspect, we see it as an evident next step to transfer the concepts for event-based control to other domains where they can yield benefits.
+Besides this important aspect, we see it as an evident next step to transfer the concepts for event-based control to other domains than classical networked control or scheduling for real-time systems.
 For example, event-based control has great potential to provide advantages in applications such as event-based vision, where pixels are updated according to triggering rules in order to gain various computational benefits \citep{gallego2022event}.
 Another example is neuromorphic control, where the potential of event-based control was recognized early \citep{deweerth1991simple} and for which it has recently been demonstrated that event-based control can enable energy efficient controller designs \citep{schmetterling2024neuromorphic}.
 Event-based control may also be useful in predictive maintenance, where increasing amounts of data pose challenges of data-driven modeling \citep{nunes2023challenges}.
 Many other applications can be envisioned as well.
 To leverage the full potential of event-based control, it is therefore important to find ways to make profitable use of the existing theory and to develop the theory accordingly, where gaps still exist.